mekiii/P5-Conways-Game/README.md

 # Conway's game of life in P5
-In the context of a generative art school project I wanted to become familiar with the javascript library P5.
-P5 is a javascript library, that has the concept in mind to make code accessible for artists, designers and educators.
+In the context of a generative art project I wanted to become familiar with the javascript library P5.
+P5 itself is based on the concept of making code accessible for artists, designers and educators.
 It is fortunately free or donation based and can be accessed [here](https://p5js.org/).
 As an easy and yet fascinating example in automation theory I implemented Conway's game of life.